ryanmokeefe/mocha-chai-supertest/readme.md

 > **Note:** Make sure that the done is in the it block and not the describe block!

 Now go in the command line and type `mocha`.
 When you do, you may get an error saying that the `mocha` command cannot be found.
 This is because any npm package we want to run from the command line needs to be installed globally.
 While we could simply install mocha globally and run the test, we would not be using the specified version of mocha listed a dev dependency in our `package.json` and contained in `node_modules`.
-In order to run mocha from our local `node_modules` folder, we can either:
+In order to run mocha from our local `node_modules` folder, we can do one of the following things:

-1. Run mocha directly from our `node_modules` folder:
+1. Run mocha directly from our `node_modules` folder...
     ```bash
     node_modules/.bin/mocha
     ```
-2. Alias the `mocha` command to an npm script in our `package.json`:
+2. Alias the `mocha` command to an npm script in our `package.json`...
     ```javascript
     {
       "name": "express-routing-lab",